DataDog/hiring-engineers/answers.md

 If any questions, do contact me at antonio0farias@gmail.com or (484) 326-6373.

-I set up a Vagrant VM running Ubuntu 64-bit, and install the Datadog agent on this machine.
+I set up a Vagrant VM running Ubuntu 18.04 LTS 64-bit, and install the Datadog agent on it.

 ## Collecting Metrics: